 - Medical bills and future medical expenses

 Damages are also awarded to surviving family members who prevail in wrongful death suits, including lost financial and emotional support, lost value of household services, funeral expenses, and more.

-- $12 Million recovery for a mother diagnosed with past-partum cardiomyopathy who suffered a hemorrhagic stroke resulting in hemiparesis.
-It was alleged that she was over anti-coagulated with Coumadin based on blood work (INR assessment).
+- $12 million recovery for a mother diagnosed with postpartum cardiomyopathy who suffered a hemorrhagic stroke resulting in hemiparesis.
+It was alleged that she was over-anti-coagulated with Coumadin based on blood work (INR assessment).

 If you or a loved one suffered from what you believed to be a delayed or missed diagnosis of a heart attack or cardiac condition, you may have legal recourse.
 Learn more about your rights and options by contacting one of our Chicago lawyers for a FREE consultation.